Skip to main content

 // Lab Integration

-With lab integration, an EHR automatically uploads lab results directly into a client’s chart in your software.
-From there, you can flag any criteria you are monitoring and also access global reports based off results, which can help clinicians analyze them within a broader context.
-This integration also keeps any multiple parties involved in treatment planning and medication management on the same page.
+With lab integration, an EHR automatically uploads lab results into a client’s chart in your software.
+From there, you can flag any criteria you want to monitor (such as having all positive drug tests appear red in the results) and pull global reports based on these results.
+This helps clinicians gather patient records and analyze test results within a broader context.

 // e-Prescribing